 I support the Dyspraxia Foundation with a monthly donation and I will be giving them a little extra in support of their campaign to raise £1000 for every year of their existence.
 The money they raise helps them to deliver the following vital services:

 I didn’t know what dyspraxia was until my twenties.
-I immediately knew this was something that made sense to me.
-When I looked into it, I saw that it was previously referred to as ‘clumsy child syndrome’, and most of the discussion online was centred around forums for parents supporting their children.
-I couldn’t easily see how the NHS would support a diagnosis at my age (they typically don’t) and taking it further almost felt like an indulgence, after all, I had got this far.
+I certainly hadn’t heard of it when I was at University.
+I immediately knew this was something that made sense to me but I couldn’t easily see how the NHS would support a diagnosis at my age (they typically don’t) and taking it further almost felt like an indulgence, after all, I had got this far.
 However, I couldn’t put it to bed.
-I needed to know more and I think it has helped me to make sense of the past.
+I needed to know more as it was begining to help me to make sense of my past.

 Since being assessed, I have spent a long time thinking about my childhood in the context of having dyspraxia, and there is no denying that being a child makes the condition especially tough.
 Mostly because as a child you do not have any agency, and with dyspraxia, you do not even have agency over your own body.

 It is hard to explain how everyday things terrified me as a child.
 Someone throwing a pen for me to catch would lead to me panicking.
 I was scared of sports to the point of obsession.
 For a short while, I tried.
 I wasn’t overweight then as I am now and couldn’t quite understand, perhaps unkindly, why I was the slowest runner in the class.
 You notice these things at school, these things matter.
 I was painfully shy and awkward then, and after time, the mickey-taking from other pupils and teachers alike made P.E. the root cause of twice-weekly dread.